Authentic Lessons for 21st Century Learning

 4. Mastered and use regularly

-Use slides 13-19 to gauge willingness to work with different Maker tools.
+Continue to display slides 13-19 to gauge the participants’ willingness to work with different Maker tools.
 After participants move each time, ask what has made it difficult to work with the tools, or what supports they have found helpful in integrating the tools.

-End by reminding participants that tools are engaging but their willingness to try and model is at the heart of a successful Makerspace.
-Giving students space to explore, tinker, and try will develop a growth mindset and willingness to think about their world in new ways.
+End by reminding participants that tools are engaging, but their willingness to try and model is at the heart of a successful Makerspace.
+Giving students space to explore, tinker, and try will develop a growth mindset and a readiness to think about their world in new ways.

 Research Rationale